The virus is creeping in, and it’s getting difficult to run away from it.

 Since you can’t connect to the power grid, you need to generate electricity on your own.
 How else will you power up all your appliances and charge your devices?

 You need a power generation system (with backups) in place.
-Depending on the amount of power you’ll be using, a few 250-watt solar panels and a 250-500 watt wind turbine would be enough for your home.
+Depending on how much power you’ll use, a few 250-watt solar panels and a 250-500 watt wind turbine would be enough for your home.

 It’s good to have a wind turbine as a backup for the solar panels and vice versa.
 You’ll never know when the sun decides it doesn’t wanna shine.
 The same thing goes for the wind.
 That’s why you need to have both solar panels and a wind turbine.